About us

 Where we’re heading

-It is important to note that while The NFRSA will initially concentrate on the police, fire, prison, and border force services – there is nothing stopping us widening our remit to other services in the future as we grow – for instance the military.
-But we are a young charity and must develop carefully – so watch this space!
+It is important to note that while the NFRSA will initially concentrate on the six services we currently assist – there is nothing stopping us widening our remit to others as we grow – for instance the military.
+But as a young charity, we must develop carefully – so watch this space!

 THE FUTURE